All you need to

 The USS Hector Association is now a 501 (c) (3) non-profit organization.
 We can now accept monetary donations that are tax deductible.

-Please consider a contribution that will be used to
+Please consider a contribution that will be

 as well as purchases of Hector related memorabilia that may come up for sale and can be used for displays at reunions or in a museum.